Cover of On the Origin of Species

 GBM Assessment (Score: 9.5/10)

-On the Origin of Species is the foundational text of evolutionary biology and one of the most consequential scientific works ever published, standing alongside Newton's Principia in its transformative impact on human understanding.
+On the Origin of Species is the foundational text of evolutionary biology and a consequential scientific works ever published, standing alongside Newton's Principia in its transformative impact on human understanding.
 Charles Darwin's theory of natural selection — the mechanism by which species evolve through the differential survival and reproduction of individuals — revolutionized not only biology but also philosophy, theology, and humanity's understanding of its own place in the natural world.

 England, 1859